tickBit/Java-project/README.md

 # Little full stack experiment in Java

 This is just a little full stack experiment in Java.
-I wanted to try to use in-memory database only.

-There may be some extra code that is not needed in the files...
+## Info

-You can type name of some songs to post with comments...
+The database is saved on Linux systems to user's home directory.

 When the application is started go to localhost:8080